MGK82/PackTracker/README.md

 This allows you to see how many cards of different rarities have dropped over time and also enables you to estimate when your next Epic or Legendary is coming!

 ## Features
-- Tracks your pack openings (fully automatic, you focus on opening packs)
+- Tracks your pack openings
+  - **Fully Automatic.
+No hassle with spreadsheets or any other manual input**
 - Data can be represented in
   - a date-based (calender-like) history
   - a boosterpack-series-based statistic
   - a plain chronological text-log
 - Supports auto-update
-- Counts boosterpack-series-based "pity timer" for Epic and Legendary cards
+- Counts boosterpack-series-based **Pity Timer** for Epic and Legendary cards
   - Represented as bar charts
+  - Overlay while opening packs (See your pity timers counting live)
 - Can search through card names and texts in both, english and the chosen language of your HDT at once
   - *HDT must support the translation*
+- **All stored locally.
+No hassle with overloaded webpages on release days**

 [Download](https://github.com/MGK82/PackTracker/releases/latest) and unzip
 [How to add plugins to HDT](https://github.com/HearthSim/Hearthstone-Deck-Tracker/wiki/Available-Plugins)